The 5 best free alternatives to Windows DVD Maker

 WeTransfer: is the simplest way to send your files around the world.
 Every month, users in 195 countries send one billion files through our platform.
 Founded in 2009, our team is based in the Netherlands and the US.
+You can upload a maximum of 2GB per transfer using our free service.
+This can be 1 2GB file or several files which total 2GB.
 The files are held for 7 days and you will get an email to let you know when they have being collected.
 There is no need to register or sign up...

 MailBigFile: Is another website that allows you to send up to 2GB of files for free before you need to pay for it.
 You do need to register to use MailBigFile but once registered its free to use for transfers up to 2GB.
 You are also invited to use their business Account for 30 days free.

 File Converter is a free open source Windows program that converts and compresses a variety of file formats from the right click menu in Windows File Explorer.
 Once installed, it appears in the context (right click) menu.